CenterForSecureEnergyInformatics/data-compressor/readme.md

 These papers are also available as BibTeX entries in the [papers.bib file](papers.bib) for convenience.

 This software comes with no warranty whatsoever.
 You may use it without charge, as long as the original copyright notices remain and the papers listed above are cited.
-See [LICENSE file](LICENSE) for details.
+See the [LICENSE file](LICENSE) for details.

 How to build the software
 =========================